Film Performances

 One of the greatest science fiction movies ever made.
 The story of an alien intelligence placing monolith-shaped markers across the solar system to monitor Man's period of evolution from ape to spaceman.
 Years ahead of its time, with great attention to detail, 2001 remains a classic piece of cinematography.

-Leonard played Dr. Andre Smyslov, a Russian scientist who meets Heywood Floyd (Sylvester), and tries to get him to divulge on the strange goings-on up on the Moon (the location of the second monolith). - Watch video clips -
+to get him to divulge on the strange goings-on up on the Moon (the

 Links: